| Title: | Dynamic Structural Equation Models |

 RAM specification using arrow-and-lag notation

-Each line of the RAM specification for make_dsem_ram
+Each line of the RAM specification for make_dsem_ram consists of four (unquoted) entries,

 separated by commas: